Bittersweet

 What blooms when the weeds are stripped away

-I was an early devotee of Marie Kondo.
+I was an early devotee of Marie Kondo and the art of letting go.
 I read her books, watched her Netflix show, and threw away letters from old boyfriends (after thanking them for their service).
 I train my children to cull their closets.
 I am overzealous about throwing away leftovers.
+Making space for what matters?
+I thought I had it figured out.

 Once I started seeing it, it was everywhere.
 In our yard.
 On walks.
 Infiltrating the laurel near my grandparents’ grave stones.
 And once I started attacking it, I couldn’t stop.
 It’s much more physical than cleaning out a closet!
 It took heaving, digging, and plenty of swearing.